I confess I’ve always been troubled by the phrase “new normal”.

 That’s the only version of “new normal” that I’d wish for you.
 In fact, I’d call it a “new extraordinary”.
 And there’s no reason you can’t get there, if you choose to.

-I’ll talk more about how you can move towards a “new extraordinary” in upcoming posts.
+I’ll be talking more about how you can move towards a “new extraordinary”.
 Meanwhile, I’d love to hear from you, so comment below:

 - What does “new normal” mean to you?